Asambhav: Release

 Asambhav was released on 23 July 2004.
 First 15 minutes of the film aired on Star Gold a day prior to film's release.

 Reception

 Critical response

 Asambhav received mixed to positive reviews from critics upon release.
 Ronjita Kulkarni of Rediff wrote, "Asambhav, starring Arjun Rampal and Priyanka Chopra, is a good film.
 It packs in the done-to-death Pak-bashing content, and reduces Pakistanis and Afghans to caricatures."
 Taran Adarsh of Bollywood Hungama gave a rating of 1 out of 5 stars and wrote, "On the whole, ASAMBHAV is a weak film in all respects.
 At the box-office, its chances of hit movie asambhav [impossible]."
-Shahid Khan of PlanetBollywood.com gave a rating of 8 out of 10 stars.
-He wrote, "Rajiv Rai's direction is uninspired.
-Therefore, his "Asambhav" ends up looking tired and dragged out."

 Subhash K. Jha of IANS wrote "Asambhav is arguably the only mainstream film ever with no mother-figure on the hectic horizon.
 But the absence of melodrama cannot in itself be a virtue unless it is compounded by a moist quality in the overall design of storytelling."